omnia-network/ic-websocket-gateway/README.md

     In the other direction, the canister composes a message and places its hash in the certified data structure.
 The gateway polls for messages and retrieves the message together with the certificate.
 The gateway passes on the message and the certificate to the client over the WebSocket.

 6. Whenever the WebSocket with the client is closed, the gateway calls ws_close.
 Afterwards no more messages can be sent from the canister to the client.

+# License

+TODO: add a license

+# Contributing

+Feel free to open issues and pull requests.